ferrants/weddingwebsite/details.md

 If you plan to just stay at Snowbird, you probably won't need a car.
 You can book a shuttle through Snowbird (800-453-3000) for $76 per person, but it would be cheaper to just take an Uber or Lyft from the airport, probably $40-$60 for the whole ride.

 If you're going to do more exploring around UT, you probably want to rent a car.
 Self-parking is free or you can do Valet at the lodge fo $12 a day.

+### Nearby Attractions

+- [Diamond Fork Hot Springs](https://goo.gl/maps/ybgjDGkq4in) is about a 45 minute drive south from Snowbird and is a nice two mile trail, ending at a hot spring.
+- [Lagoon Park](http://www.lagoonpark.com/) is about 45 minute drive north from Snowbird and is a fun amusement and water park.
+- National Parks in Southern Utah are 3-6 hours away to the south and include [Arches](https://www.nps.gov/arch/index.htm), [Canyonlands](https://www.nps.gov/cany/index.htm), [Zion](https://www.nps.gov/zion/index.htm), [Bryce](https://www.nps.gov/brca/index.htm), [Capitol Reef](https://www.nps.gov/care/index.htm).
+- The Uinta National Forest is about an hour to the East and has a ton of trails.
+[Notch Lake](https://www.alltrails.com/trail/us/utah/notch-lake) is one of our favorites.
+- There is a huge network of hiking and mountain biking trails, [this map](http://map.mountaintrails.org/) can show you most of them, AllTrails also has a bunch of good trail suggestions.